RocketChat/docs-old/contributors/gsoc/google-summer-of-code-2021.md

 * **Mentors:** [@martin.schoeler](https://open.rocket.chat/direct/martin.schoeler)
 * **Description:** The idea is to add a page where you can discover new channels.
 This will allow users to find channels based on: Total number of users, number of messages, search for specific topics, if the channel has been trending lately, and any more ideas we can think of.
 The whole idea of this project is to improve communities using Rocket.Chat and add a sprinkle of social aspect to Rocket.Chat.
 * **Desirable Skills**: Familiarity with JavaScript, React and TypeScript.
-Knowledge in how to use Rocket.Chat fuselage is a plus
+Knowledge in how to use Rocket.Chat fuselage is a plus.

 ### Task Channels